Rumours on the Apple Watch Series 6

 - Handwashing – With the OS7, Apple Watch will automatically detect when you begin washing your hands and will send notifications so you carry on for the prescribed amount of time as recommended by Global Health Organisations.

 - Hearing Health – With the last update WatchOS 6, Apple introduced the Noise App.
-Now, in 2020 as we draw near to the release of the Watch Series 6 that will hopefully run on WatchOS 7, Apple has improved their Noise App by providing their users with more control over the level of what they hear in order to protect their hearing.
+This Apple Watch Series 6 that runs on WatchOS 7, Apple has improved their Noise App by providing their users with more control over the level of what they hear in order to protect their hearing.

 - SPO2 – One of the most sought after features will finally come to this year’s Apple Watch Software update.
 Based on leaks, it is indicated that Apple would bring this feature to the Apple Watch this year.
 SPO2 is a method wherein the person wearing the watch can scan their Blood Oxygen Saturation real-time.
 We’re hoping this feature comes with a threshold notifier as it would be best to receive notifications if the blood oxygen drops below a specific threshold.